MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/deploy/upgrade-domain-controllers.md

 After you set the domain functional level to a certain value, you cannot roll back or lower the domain functional level, with the following exceptions:

-- When you raise the domain functional level to Windows Server 2016 or later and if the forest functional level is Windows Server 2012 or lower, you have the option of rolling the domain functional level back to Windows Server 2012 or Windows Server 2012 R2.
+- When you raise the domain functional level to Windows Server 2016 and if the forest functional level is Windows Server 2012 or lower, you have the option of rolling the domain functional level back to Windows Server 2012 or Windows Server 2012 R2.

 For more information about features that are available at each of the functional levels, see [Forest and domain functional levels](../active-directory-functional-levels.md).